 To stay well, keep up your running!
 Epidemiological evidence suggests that regular moderate exercise improves immunity and decreases the illness rate.
 The light activity will increase blood flow and help move white blood cells and nutrients to fight infection and remove waste products.

-Remember that intense exercise can suppress your immune system so eat well and take it easy the next day to recover well!
+Remember that while a regular exercise routine can afford you a stronger immune system, intense exercise can suppress your immune system.
+Therefore, eat nutritious food and take it easy the day after running to recover well.

 Related: 9 Steps to Return to Running